gregory-gutmann/network-gppi/README.md

 ### Psychophysiological interaction contrast for high- over low-calorie food images (ppi-contrast)

 As a 246x247 heatmap might be a bit unfit for visual inspection, I selected a set of seed and target regions containing the 20 most positive or negative contrasts.
 The seed regions include a.o.
-ROIs from the prefrontal cortex, temporal cortex and parietal cortex.
-The target set includes a.o. regions of  cortex, especially cuneus.
+ROIs from the prefrontal, temporal and parietal cortex.
+The target set includes a.o. regions of occipital cortex, especially cuneus.
 Even though this reflects just one subject the set overlaps with the reported regions from Masterdon et al. (2016).

 ![ppi_hi_over_low](https://github.com/gregory-gutmann/gppi-network/assets/36300365/af8a1bb4-b11a-44df-ab79-203bfa45f59b)